learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 Google Docs debounces its autosave — it waits 1–2 seconds after the last keystroke before persisting to the server, balancing data safety against API call frequency.
-GitHub's code search uses debounce on the search field to avoid firing API requests on every character.
-Twitter's (now X) infinite scroll uses throttle on the `scroll` event to check whether new tweets should be loaded, executing the check at most once per 200ms.
+GitHub\'s code search uses debounce on the search field to avoid firing API requests on every character.
+Twitter\'s (now X) infinite scroll uses throttle on the `scroll` event to check whether new tweets should be loaded, executing the check at most once per 200ms.
 Without these optimisations, a fast typist or a smooth-scrolling device would generate hundreds of redundant API calls or DOM operations per second.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>